rogerzhezhe1994/rogerzhezhe1994.github.io/_pages/about.md

   - /about.html
 ---

-I am an Optical Network Engineer in Amazon Web Services (AWS), working on [optimization of AWS hyper-scale cloud infrastructure](https://aws.amazon.com/blogs/networking-and-content-delivery/a-continuous-improvement-model-for-interconnects-within-aws-data-centers/).
-Previously, I obtained Ph.D in Electrical Engineering from University of Southern California (USC) in 2022, advised by [Prof. Alan E. Willner](https://ee.usc.edu/~willner/).
+I have been working as researcher/engineer in the field of hyper-scale cloud computing and networking infrastructures, with a focus to design and optimize data center networking performance.
+Prior, I obtained Ph.D in Electrical Engineering from University of Southern California in 2022, advised by [Prof. Alan E. Willner](https://ee.usc.edu/~willner/).
 Before joining USC, I completed my B.Eng in Information Engineering from Zhejiang University in 2016.
 I have solid technical background in digital signal processing, signal and system, communications, and machine learning.
-Moreover, I have broad interest in AI/ML infrastructure, cloud computing and networking.
+Moreover, I have broad interest in AI/ML infrastructure, cloud computing, and computer networking.

 Experience
 =============================
+* May.
+2024 - Present, Transport Network Planner, Network Infrastructure, Meta Platforms
 * Apr.
-2022 - Present, Optical Network Engineer, AWS Data Infrastructure and Networking
+2022 - May.
+2024, Optical Network Engineer, AWS Data Infrastructure and Networking
 * Aug.
 2016 – May.
 2022, Research Assistant, [Institute of Communications, Information, Learning, and Quantum](https://minghsiehece.usc.edu/groups-and-institutes/cilq/), Department of Electrical and Computer Engineering, University of Southern California
 * Oct.
 2015 – Jun.
 2016, Research Intern, Center for Optical and Electromagnetic Research, Zhejiang University
 * Jul.
 2015 – Sep.
 2015, Research Intern, [Integrated Nanodevices and Nanosystems Research](https://faculty.engineering.ucdavis.edu/islam/research/), Department of Electrical and Computer Engineering, University of California, Davis